Full Measure (Breaking Bad): Plot

-In a flashback to 1993, Walter White and his pregnant wife Skyler are shown by a realtor the house where they will eventually live.
+In a flashback to 1993, Walter and Skyler White, who's pregnant with Walter Jr., are shown by a realtor the house where they will eventually live.
 Walt, then working at the prestigious Sandia Laboratory, envisions a bright future with three children and worries that they are not setting their sights high enough with the "starter house".

-In the present day, after Walt kills the gang members and Jesse Pinkman goes on the run, Walt meets with Gus Fring and Mike to negotiate for his and Jesse's safety, and for the continuation of his employment.
-Walt suggests Gus has two options: (A) kill Walt right there on the spot and eventually track down and kill Jesse, or (B) consider the incident a "lone hiccup in an otherwise long and fruitful business arrangement," let him return to cooking, and both agree to forget about Jesse.
-Gus leaves, appearing to have chosen option B but informs Walt that he will be choosing Jesse's replacement.
+In the present, after Jesse Pinkman goes on the run, Walt meets with Gus Fring and Mike Ehrmantraut to negotiate for his and Jesse's safety.
+Walt pleads with Gus to tolerate the incident, let him return to cooking and agree to forget about Jesse.
+Gus accedes but informs Walt that he will be choosing Jesse's replacement.

-Walt arrives at the superlab.
-Gale Boetticher has been reinstated as his lab partner, and Victor now shadows them everywhere.
-Gus informs Gale later that night of Walt's cancer.
-Gus says he intends to keep Walt on as long as possible but must prepare for the "worst-case scenario."
-Walt, whose prior suspicions about Gale are soon reignited, correctly concludes that Gus is simply grooming Gale and that Walt will be killed once Gale masters Walt's cooking procedure.
+The next day, Walt arrives at the lab and discovers that Gale Boetticher has been reinstated as his partner, and Victor now supervises them constantly.
+That evening, Gus visits Gale at his apartment and informs him of Walt's cancer.
+Gus tells Gale he must learn Walt's method to prepare for the "worst-case scenario."

-Acting on Gus's request, Mike visits Saul Goodman to find out Jesse's whereabouts.
-Saul refuses, claiming attorney-client privilege, but relents after Mike physically threatens him.
-Saul then allows Mike to look at a notebook containing a fake address for a trailer park in Virginia.

-Walt and Saul meet Jesse at a laser tag arcade; Victor is parked nearby and watches Walt and Saul enter.
+Mike demands Jesse's location from Saul Goodman, who refuses to cooperate.
+When Mike physically threatens him, Saul allows Mike to look at a notebook containing a fake address for a trailer park in Virginia.
+Later, Walt and Saul meet with Jesse, who is hiding in a local laser tag arcade.
 Walt informs Jesse of his situation and explains that when Gale is confident enough to take over, they will be disposed of.
-Walt decides they must kill Gale.
-Jesse begs Walt, having made enough money from the venture to ensure his family is financially secure, to quit and go to the police or the Drug Enforcement Administration, but Walt refuses.
-He reasons that Gus cannot stop production, and with Gale out of the picture, Gus would have no choice but to keep Walt.
-Jesse says he is not a murderer and cannot kill Gale.
-Walt says he will do the job, and Jesse only needs to find Gale's address, as Walt is being heavily watched and cannot do so.
-Later that evening, Jesse calls Walt at home with Gale's address.
+They decide they must kill Gale and debate over who should do it.
+After Jesse says that he is not a murderer, Walt says he will do the job, and Jesse only needs to find Gale's address.
+Later that evening, Jesse calls Walt and tells him the address.